cristaloleg/awesome-manifesto/README.md

   - simple, easy, well known

 ### Code health
+- [ ] document your code
+  - giving a small context for API will save a lot of time
 - [ ] use linters and code analysis all the time
   - the best handling for the best code
 - [ ] fork instead of hack